pseudosma/void/README.md

   2. Create a new markdown file under you site's **./content** that matches the *identifier*.

-  3. Add a title, date, and author to your markdown file and start writing.
-The date and author will be used in a copyright at the bottom of the page.
+  3. Add a title and copyright to your markdown file and start writing.

   ```markdown
   ---